-- table (optionally to be combined with tablesorter) - medialist (to display a fancy list) - carousel (to display a Bootstrap Slideshow from a file gallery) - count (to display the number of items of a search query) - there are more advanced opportunities, but here we stick to the very basics for advanced output see here: (PluginList advanced output control block))
+- table (optionally to be combined with tablesorter) - medialist (to display a fancy list) - carousel (to display a Bootstrap Slideshow from a file gallery)

-Now the plugin List does not anymore show the tracker items - neither as a list, nor as a table - BUT it displays a pagination with pagination links "below" an empty (invisible) table.
+count (to display the number of items of a search query) there are more advanced opportunities, but here we stick to the very basics for advanced output see here: (PluginList advanced output control block)) Nov wilt: In the plugin List does not anymore show the tracker items - neither as a list, nor as a table - BUT it displays a pagination in pagination links "below" an empty (invisible) table. iten he time of writing this page, the pagination offers 3 pages.
+As today this Tiki is configured to a standard pagination of 50 ns and the tracker Id=7 contains the current features of Tiki 15, we can assume that we have about more than 100 and less in 151 features in Tiki.

-At the time of writing this page, the pagination offers 3 pages.
-As today this Tiki is configured to a standard pagination of 50 items and the tracker Id=7 contains the current features of Tiki 15, we can assume that we have about more than 100 and less than 151 features in Tiki.
 But why the tracker items are not displayed?
 The above information seems not to be very useful without any of the features displayed.